Chaunchoy/NovaTech/README.md

 # 2.0 Power Source, Sense and Control Panel Management

+The Power Source, Sense, and Control Board Management section outlines the essential subsystems that ensure reliable operation and intelligent performance of the self-driving car.
+A stable and efficient power source is crucial for supporting motors, sensors, and processing units, while proper management prevents voltage fluctuations that may compromise system performance.
+The sensing components, including vision and environmental detectors, act as the vehicle’s perception system, enabling it to interpret surroundings and respond accurately to dynamic conditions.
+Meanwhile, the control board integrates hardware and software coordination, serving as the central hub for decision-making, signal processing, and command execution.

+Together, these three subsystems form the backbone of the autonomous vehicle, ensuring seamless interaction between energy supply, environmental awareness, and computational control.

 ## 2.1 Power Source

 The LJ501855 Battery supplies the necessary energy for all the car’s electronic components and motors.
 It delivers stable voltage output, ensuring that the sensors, control board, and motor driver function without interruptions.
 Its capacity allows for extended operation, reducing the need for frequent charging during development and competition.
 The compact design fits neatly within the LEGO® chassis, keeping the weight balanced for better stability.